The PlayStation VR 2 is up for pre-order now, but is it worth the $550? | CNN Underscored

 PlayStation has been one of the leaders in the gaming space in terms of VR.
-The PlayStation VR headset was relatively affordable compared to the more expensive high-tech ones like the Valve Index.
-It was also a fun product due to PlayStation’s lineup of strong exclusive titles like Astrobot Rescue Mission and Firewall: Zero Hour.
+The PlayStation VR headset was relatively affordable compared to more expensive high-tech ones like the Valve Index.
+It was also a fun product due to PlayStation’s lineup of strong exclusive titles like Astro Bot Rescue Mission and Firewall: Zero Hour.

 Now, PlayStation VR2, which is designed exclusively for the PS5, is releasing in a few short months.
 Wondering if it’s the right VR headset for you?
 Here’s everything you need to know.